AGoblinKing/theiaology/README.md

 ## Maybe One Day

 - [ ] Spells like uh fireballs and lightning raining from the sky
-- [ ] a Timeline editor in VR with funky text
 - [ ] Physics on a worker making use of those magic buffers
-- [ ] .theia file format for sharing the whole thing as drag n' drop or linkable
 - [ ] WebRTC Networking
 - [ ] Play Queue / Gateways / Playlists / Albums?
 - [ ] Motion: Climbing, ride the tiger, zip line, swing